 In the navigation menu, click Cloud SQL Studio.

-Click Edit agent.
+Click Edit context set.

-Optional: Edit Agent description.
+Optional: Edit Context set description.

 Click Save.

-Delete a data agent
+Delete a context set

 In the Cloud de Confiance console, go to the Cloud SQL page.